2026 MEETING CYCLES

 NOTICE – BILL DIONNE (HALFWAY) FIRE HALL FOOD BANK OPENINGS EXTENDED:

-• Non-perishable food, paper goods, hygiene and cleaning supplies are available for anyone in need.
+• Non-perishable food, paper goods, hygiene, and cleaning supplies are available for anyone in need.

 Food Bank Donations